grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Getting all the gear from the welding operation stowed back in the cargo hold took longer than expected.
 The chop was building a bit, which made doing anything aboard the _Gnat_ more difficult.
 Once Hemi saw all the odds and ends stowed below and checked the main cargo hatch seal, he went to the forward end of the cargo hold to see how Chips was coming along on her work.
 She was welding yet more scraps of metal patches over the still-leaking wound in the pressure hull.
 Thankfully, the water level had at least receded enough that Chips was wading instead of swimming.

-Captain Percy came walking down the cargo hold and met up with Hemi at the water's edge in the forward end.
+Percy came walking down the cargo hold and met up with Hemi at the water's edge in the forward end.
 Chips looked up and glared at her but immediately went back to her welding.

 "We are ready to try this connecting up the _Gnat_ move," Hemi said to Percy.